cloud-gov/common-pipelines/README.md

 ## Design principles

-* Developers should be able to adopt common pipelines into their pipeline with a minimum of effort.
-Zero or one lines of code would be ideal.
+* Developers should be able to adopt common pipelines with a minimum of effort.
+One line of code would be ideal.
 * The configuration options for each pipeline should be minimal.
 They're the API of the pipelines; keep it simple.
 * Favor convention over configuration.
 Repositories using common pipelines should "just work" if their folders and files are in the right place.